A Visit to Rancho La Puerta (+ 5 Easy-to-Implement Wellness Tips)

 - Create a Morning Routine – it can be as little as five minutes or as long as you can manage.
 So many of us start our mornings with a quick glance at our phones.
 We see notifications, emails, and to-do lists.
 That’s a very stressful and unsettling way to start any day.
 The world can wait.
 Set intentions, read a book with your morning coffee, or meditate.
 I highly recommend Headspace or Insight Timer.
 Mindfulness has been shown time and time again to have a huge impact on overall health and wellness.
 Best of all, it is free and accessible to everyone.

 - Food as Medicine – if there was one takeaway from our time at the ranch, it is the importance of treating food as medicine.
-I’ve always been a huge believer in this, but it can be easy to lose sight of on a day-to-day basis, making it easy fall into bad habits.
-If you’re experiencing low energy levels, digestive issues, or other health issues, it is incredibly important to take a hard look at your diet and food choices.
+I’ve always been a huge believer in this, but it can be easy to lose sight of on a day-to-day basis, making it easy to fall into bad habits.
+If you’re experiencing low energy levels, digestive issues, or other health issues, it is incredibly important to take a hard look at your diet.
 Our food choices have a tremendous impact on our mood and overall mental health.

 Disclaimer: Rancho La Puerta provided us with a complimentary all-inclusive stay; I did not receive any other compensation for this post, nor was I obligated to write about our experience at the ranch.